My thoughts on what is Progressive Rock?

 bands dabble into progressive ideas and musicality, while some bands refrain, treading in safer commercial waters.

 sell CDs.
 Prog is real outlaw music, with unlimited themes, no musical boundaries and the ability to think beyond the mundane.
 It usually takes more nerve, learning, dedication and talent to be involved in progressive music.
 Many of these musicians are virtuosos in their field (ex: Allan Holdsworth).
-And lastly, the music should stand on its own.
+And lastly, the music should stand on its own, without the lure of auto-tuned banality and greed.
 You shouldn't have to need a 2 million dollar video to sell your music.

 Hendrix/Pink Floyd), Jazz-Fusion (ex: Return to Forever/Brand X), Krautr(ex: early Genesis),